agrawal-rohit/pearl-ui/documentationwebsite/docs/theming/customize-theme.md

   },
   // Three variants: neutral, primary, and secondary
   variants: {
-    neutral: {}, // <-- Since this is empty, it uses the baseStyle configuration
+    neutral: {}, // Since this is empty, it uses the baseStyle configuration
     primary: {
-      color: "primary.500", // <-- Overwrites the baseStyle configuration to always keep the color as 'primary.500' },
+      color: "primary.500", // Overwrites the baseStyle configuration to always keep the color as 'primary.500' },
     secondary: {
-      color: "secondary.500", // <-- Overwrites the baseStyle configuration to always keep the color as 'secondary.500' },
+      color: "secondary.500", // Overwrites the baseStyle configuration to always keep the color as 'secondary.500' },
   },
-  // The default size and variant values
+  // Default size and variant values
   defaults: {
     size: "m",
     variant: "neutral",